 Structural Test Laboratory

-Component and full-scale structural testing of marine and hydrokinetic blades and other structural components can validate models, demonstrate system reliability, inform design margins, and assess structure "readiness" for deployment.
+Component and full-scale structural validation of marine and hydrokinetic blades and other structural components can validate models, demonstrate system reliability, inform design margins, and assess structure "readiness" for deployment.

-NREL is developing test methods and protocols for marine and hydrokinetic devices by applying its expertise in innovative testing for wind technologies.
-Below are some of the inventive ways in which NREL engineers can utilize the structural test laboratory for marine and hydrokinetic devices.
+NREL is developing analysis methods and protocols for marine and hydrokinetic devices by applying its expertise in innovative wind technology evaluation.
+Below are some of the inventive ways in which NREL engineers can utilize the Structural Test Laboratory for marine and hydrokinetic devices.

 - Evaluate inherent structural properties, including mass and center of gravity, to ensure compliance with design goals

-- Use modal testing to provide designers with the natural frequencies, damping values, and mode shapes of components or systems
+- Use modal evaluation to provide designers with the natural frequencies, damping values, and mode shapes of components or systems

-- Apply data from modal testing to validate distributed system parameters, such as mass and stiffness, which are critical inputs to dynamic models
+- Apply data from modal evaluations to validate distributed system parameters, such as mass and stiffness, which are critical inputs to dynamic models

 - Validate design parameters and demonstrate the ability of a component or system to handle extreme design load cases